 SB 414 (Allen) would direct state agencies to assess the health, safety, and environmental risks of hydrogen, as well as evaluate the energy efficiency, cost, and greenhouse gas emissions-reduction potential compared to alternatives such as electrification.
 For the purposes of the SB 414 assessments, the agencies would only consider hydrogen not derived from fossil fuels in their assessment.
 The assessment would also rank hydrogen uses from highest to lowest priority.

-Existing law establishes as a policy of the state to achieve net zero greenhouse gas (GHG) emissions as soon as possible, but no later than 2045, and to achieve and maintain net negative GHG emissions thereafter and to ensure that, by 2045, statewide anthropogenic greenhouse gas emissions are reduced at least 85% below the statewide GHG emissions levels in 1990.
-Existing law requires the State Air Resources Board (ARB), by June 1, 2024, to prepare and post an evaluation on its website related to the use of hydrogen in the state.
+Existing law requires California to reach net-zero greenhouse gas emissions no later than 2045 and to maintain net-negative emissions thereafter.
+Existing law requires the California Air Resources Board (CARB), by June 1, 2024, to prepare and post an evaluation on its website related to the use of hydrogen in the state.

-This bill would, on or before December 31, 2025, require the ARB, in consultation with the California Energy Commission (CEC) and the Public Utilities Commission (CPUC), upon appropriation by the Legislature, to complete an assessment of the use of hydrogen in certain applications, and would require the assessment to incorporate the findings of, and not duplicate, the above-described evaluation.
+This bill would require CARB, in consultation with the California Energy Commission (CEC) and the Public Utilities Commission (CPUC), to complete an assessment of the use of hydrogen in certain applications no later than 2025.

-The bill would require the ARB, the CEC, and the CPUC to consider the findings in the assessment in their plans, rulemakings, reports, or other process related to the planning, implementation, or regulation of hydrogen production, distribution, storage, or usage in the state.
+The bill would require CARB, the CEC, and the CPUC to consider the findings in the assessment in their plans, rulemakings, reports, or other processes related to the planning, implementation, or regulation of hydrogen production, distribution, storage, or usage in the state.